Welcome to the JAT Internship Site!

 Keep in mind, though, that if you do an internship through EXP 396, the credits you receive through EXP will not count toward your 120 credits to graduate.
 That means that in order to graduate from our College, you must complete extra credits if you do an EXP internship.
 Having said that, however, many students benefit from a second (or third!) internship and they do it through the EXP program.
 Remember that you can enroll in EXP without completing any prerequisites.
 But only the credits you earn through JAT 399 will count toward graduation.
 EXP internships typically involve lower level professional work, and listings for these internships can be found in CyberCAT, accessible from the Career Center’s website: www.uky.edu/careercenter.
 The internship listings on the JAT site are for students who have completed advanced level coursework only.
 For questions about EXP internships, contact your Career Center representative.

-JAT 399 internships are required for upper division MAS and ISC majors, and optional for upper division JOU majors.
+JAT 399 internships are required for upper division MAS and ISC majors.
+They are required for all upper division JOU majors who entered the program after Fall 2013.
 You must meet eligibility requirements in order to enroll in JAT 399.
 Requirements are below.
-Once you apply for an internship and are approved, you can look for one from those listed on this site, or you can develop your own, but it MUST meet certain requirements established by the School.
+It’s recommended you decide on an internship before you apply and are approved.
+You can look for one from those listed on this site, or you can develop your own, but it MUST meet certain requirements established by the School.
 Contact your internship supervisor for more information.

 There are a number of factors we look at in evaluating sites for possible JAT 399 credit (we have a list of questions we ask the prospective site to complete).
 Two of the most important are level and type of supervision and whether you will be producing work that can be included in a portfolio.